What's Coming to Netflix in March 2022

 What’s Coming to Netflix on March 17th

-- Rescued by Ruby (2022) N – Grant Gustin (Arrow) plays the role of a state trooper who dreams of getting into the K-9 Search and Rescue unit.
+- Rescued by Ruby (2022) N – Grant Gustin (The Flash) plays the role of a state trooper who dreams of getting into the K-9 Search and Rescue unit.
 Based on a true story and directed by Katt Shea.

 What’s Coming to Netflix on March 18th